 From ancient history to beaches with brightly colored tavernas at water’s edge and whitewashed houses, it’s easy to see why Greece tops bucket lists ‘round the world.
 A cuisine with more feta cheese, olives and pita bread than one could dream up doesn’t hurt either.

-Louis Cruises recently invited me to join a sailing of the 7-day Idyllic Aegean cruise to Greece and Turkey, which visits 12 ports of call: Athens (Piraeus & Lavrion), Mykonos, Kusadasi (Turkey), Samos, Milos, Syros, Cesme (Turkey), Bodrum (Turkey), Kos, Ios and Santorini.
-I sailed on the Louis Cristal—soon to be sailing under a new subsidiary brand of Louis Cruises called Celestyal Cruises starting in 2015—and I was amazed that the land excursion options offered such a great mix of culture, iconic hot spots and hidden-gem islands.
+Celestyal Cruises—formerly known as Louis Cruises—recently invited me to join a sailing of the 7-day Idyllic Aegean cruise to Greece and Turkey, which visits 12 ports of call: Athens (Piraeus & Lavrion), Mykonos, Kusadasi (Turkey), Samos, Milos, Syros, Cesme (Turkey), Bodrum (Turkey), Kos, Ios and Santorini.
+I sailed on the Cristal and I was amazed that the land excursion options offered such a great mix of culture, iconic hot spots and hidden-gem islands.
 I still can’t believe how much of Greek paradise I saw in just seven days.

 Here are 10 of my favorite Greece moments and tips—a list filled with well-known historical spots and off-the-beaten-path gems—which you absolutely cannot miss when visiting Greece: